Ward 9 Great Neighbourhoods Calgary – Gian-Carlo Carra

 3. Transforming City Hall

-4. Transforming how we fund & finance our city - Building a city that pays for itself
+4. Transforming how we fund & finance our city - building a city that pays for itself

-5. Charting a new path for Calgary - Taking control of our future
+5. Charting a new path for Calgary - taking control of our future

 Transforming how we plan and develop our city